Kiran8620/Guess-the-word./README.md

 Once you're out of lives, the game ends with your final score.
 Reset Anytime:

+---

+##🎨 Game UI
+Scrambled Word Display: Shows the jumbled word for you to unscramble.
+Score Display: Tracks and updates your score in real-time.
+Input Field & Guess Button: Enter and submit your guesses here.
+Lives Counter: Displays remaining attempts for the current word.
+Reset Button: Quickly reset the game and start over.

+---

+##💻 Technologies Used
+HTML5: Structuring the web page.
+CSS3: Styling the layout, buttons, and display elements.
+JavaScript (ES6): Implementing game logic, word randomization, and score tracking.

 Want to try again?
 Just click "Reset" to restart the game.
 ---